 Maximizing Your Number of Respondents Effectively and Ethically

 Student participation is critical to survey success.
 Simply put, more respondents generally yield better quality data (Laguilles, Williams, & Saunders, 2011; Schaefer & Dillman, 1998).
 Sampling error, total completions, representativeness, and response rates are important measures of data quality (Cook, Heath, & Thompson, 2000), and are important for increasing confidence in the results among a wider audience.
+(See NSSE’s Response Rate FAQ for further discussion about data quality indicators.)
 Despite the challenges of obtaining high response rates (Laguilles, Williams, & Saunders, 2011; Umbach, 2004), NSSE works with institutions to personalize materials used to contact each student, emphasizing the survey's value for institutional improvement.
 Institutional efforts can effectively supplement the invitation messages sent to students by NSSE.
 Survey participation is more likely when students are not suffering from survey fatigue.
 Therefore, institutions are advised to plan survey cycles to avoid contributing to survey fatigue.
 However, always keep in mind that students' decisions not to participate must be respected.

 First Steps - Campus Culture/Acceptable Practices

 Ideas for Encouraging Student Participation in NSSE